randomPoison/gunship-rs/CONTRIBUTING.md

 ## Getting Started

-The best way to get started is with one of the [`difficulty: easy`](https://github.com/excaliburHisSheath/gunship-rs/issues?q=is%3Aissue+is%3Aopen+label%3A%22difficulty%3A+easy+%28hour%29%28mentored%29%22).
+The best way to get started is with one of the [`difficulty: easy (hours)`](https://github.com/excaliburHisSheath/gunship-rs/issues?q=is%3Aissue+is%3Aopen+label%3A%22difficulty%3A+easy+%28hours%29%22).
 All Gunship tasks are mentored but those are especially quick to get up-and-running with and require the least knowlege of Rust or the engine.
 Easy tasks are also (usually) well defined and require little investigation (beyond familiarizing oneself with Rust/Gunship).

 ## Contributions